debpal/GeoAnalyze/README.md

 - Rescaling raster resolution
 - Clipping a raster using a shapefile
 - Overlaying geometries onto a raster
-- Reprojecting the Coordinate Reference System (CRS)
+- Managing Coordinate Reference System (CRS)
 - Handling NoData values in a raster
 - Generating boundary polygons from a raster
 - Reclassifying raster values